procore-oss/ruby-sdk/README.md

   # staging or test environment you may want to point this at a sandbox
   # instead of production.
   config.host = ENV.fetch("PROCORE_BASE_API_PATH", "https://app.procore.com")

+  # When using #sync action, sets the default batch size to use for chunking
+  # up a request body.
+Example: if the size is set to 500, and 2,000 updates
+  # are desired, 4 requests will be made.
+Note, the maximum size is 1000.
+  config.default_batch_size = 500

   # Integer: Number of times to retry a failed API call.
 Reasons an API call
   # could potentially fail: